 - Increased capacity due to fewer visits from patients with chronic conditions

 - Improved quality metrics that drive increased reimbursement rates under shard cost models.
 Other insurers are sure to follow, including Medicaid

 Insurance coverage for mental health services can also vary across plans and providers.
 As legislation and billing policies are in never-ending flux, reimbursement is a natural priority.
-It is worth noting, however, that the landscape is constantly changing in favor of support towards BHI and telehealth.
+It is worth noting, however, that the landscape is constantly changing in favor of support towards BHI and telemedicine.

 Center for Medicare & Medicaid Services (CMS) began supporting BHI in January of 2017 with 4 new reimbursement codes that include revenue opportunities for: